polyaxon/polyaxon/docs/configuration/custom-logs-storage.md

 ```

 Users must know when to use host paths, we do not recommend this option for a multi-nodes deployment,
-because different Several Polyaxon components might not be able to access the logs to function correctly if they are scheduled on different nodes.
+because several Polyaxon components might not be able to access the logs to function correctly if they are scheduled on different nodes.

 Users should be aware as well, that by losing the node where the host path is defined, all logs will be lost as well.